microsoft/PR-Metrics/CONTRIBUTING.md

 If you wish to create a new extension, please discuss this beforehand using [GitHub issues](https://github.com/microsoft/OMEX-Azure-DevOps-Extensions/issues).

-To add a new extension:
+The following instructions can be used for adding an extension.

-1. If instances of your extension category do not already exist in the repo, create a new folder for this category.
+1. If instances of the extension category do not already exist in the repo, create a new folder for this category.
 1. Within the category folder, create a new folder with the name of the task.
 1. To start, copy the necessary files from one of the existing extensions.
-The set of files can vary by extension type, but in general, the following files are required:
+The set of files can vary by extension type, but, in general, the following files are required:
-     - `icon.png`: The default icon should ultimately be replaced by a custom PNG files of size 32×32 pixels with transparencies set appropriately.
+     - `icon.png`: A PNG file of size 32×32 pixels with transparencies set appropriately.
-     - `task.json`: The metadata describing the extension and its input.
-It also references the script files containing the extension logic.
+     - `task.json`: The metadata describing the extension and its inputs.
+The file also references the script files containing the extension logic.
        Note that the `id` field must be a unique GUID.
      - `vss-extension.json`: The metadata describing the extension, which will be used for deploying the extension to the [Marketplace](https://marketplace.visualstudio.com/azuredevops).
      - `TaskName.ps1`: The PowerShell logic to run.
-TypeScript is recommended for newer extensions as it can be run on all platforms.
+TypeScript is recommended for newer extensions as it can be run on all platforms, unlike PowerShell extensions, which can only be run on Windows.
      - `TaskName.copyproj`: The project file specifying the files to include in the release.
 1. Make the necessary changes to the scripts.